 Mount Rainier National Park is actively improving roads, buildings, and campgrounds through a series of construction projects aimed at enhancing safety, accessibility, and overall visitor experience.
 Due to heavy winter snowfall, most of this essential work is limited to the short summer season.

 Construction can shift day-to-day on park roads and parking lots and is especially weather dependent.
-Please expect major traffic disruptions during this time.
+Please expect traffic disruptions during this time.

-- Some roads may close entirely.
+- Some roads, parking areas, or pullouts may close entirely.

 We appreciate visitors' patience as we work to make improvements to park infrastructure.
 These efforts will improve safety, accessibility, and the overall visitor experience.
 Please examine the schedule below to plan ahead.

-Last Updated: Friday, September 5, 2025
+Last Updated: October 1, 2025

 Road Status Map